 In Warli paintings, characters are spread out on a two-dimensional plane, while in Saura’s paintings, human and animal figures are huddled together within the frame of the canvas.
-The Saura artists also do not differentiate between men and women, unlike their Warli counterparts.
+The Saura artists also do not differentiate between men and women, unlike the Warli.

 The Global Standing Of Saura Art

-As the 21st century progressed, Saura art underwent many changes.
-It began as murals on mud walls but now appears everywhere, from sarees, and hand-bags to notebooks and mobile covers.
-Recent years have also seen Saura art gain decorative value, with many people buying it for their homes.
+As the 21st century progressed, Saura’s art underwent many changes.
+It began as murals on mud walls but now appears everywhere, from sarees, and handbags to notebooks and mobile covers.
+Recent years have also seen Saura art gain decorative value, with many people buying it as decor items for their homes.

 Besides acrylics, Saura artists have also begun experimenting with pen and ink, on paper and canvas.
-A second exciting development in Saura art is the subtle integration of modern elements into the imagery and subjects depicted.
-This is a trend seen in other Indian tribal art forms as well.
+Another exciting development in Saura art is the subtle integration of modern elements into the imagery and subjects depicted.
+In other Indian tribal art styles, this trend is also noticeable.

-In addition to its historical significance and eye-catching images, Saura art is also fascinating to look at, as it is the voice of a tribe that is telling its own story in an authentic and unique way.
-In addition to adding so much richness to India’s cultural tapestry, Saura is one of India’s most intriguing tribal art forms that needs recognition in the global market.
+In addition to its historical significance and eye-catching images, Saura art is also fascinating to look at, as it is the voice of a tribe telling us its own story in an authentic and unique way.
+Adding so much richness to India’s cultural tapestry, Saura is one of India’s most intriguing tribal art forms that needs recognition in the global market.